-Minor-See Group A under "Concentrations"
+Minor-See Group A under Concentrations page 66

-The state of the s UOE Mathematics-twenty-four semester hours, twelve of which must be advanced 24 2.
-Minor-eighteen semester hours, six of which must be advanced 18 3.
+Mathematics-twenty-four semester hours, twelve of which must be advanced.
+2. Minor-eighteen semester hours, six of which must be advanced 3.
 English 1 and 12 or 12Q 4.
-Foreign language-the completion of a course numbered 12 or 13 12 5.
-Science (laboratory)-twelve semester hours 12 0 Social Studies-twenty-one semester hours, including Government 10, History 301 and 302, Economics 312, Philosophy 330 and 331 21 8.
-Electives, six semester hours of which must be advanced 9.
-Physical Education-two years of service courses or Military Science 401 4 · · 19
+Foreign language-the completion of a course numbered 12 or 13 5.
+Science (laboratory)-twelve semester hours 6.
+Mathematics (See No. 1) 7.
+Social Studies-twenty-one semester hours, including Government 10, History 301 and 302, Economics 312, Philosophy 330 and 331 Electives, six semester hours of which must be advanced 9.
+Physical Education-two years of service courses or Militar Science 401